StewBC/machines/import/a2m/README.md

 ## Building from source
 Currently, building instructions are limited.
 On Windows, install SDL2 and SDL_mixer and use VS Code with CMake plugins.
 On Linux (WSL), SDL2 and mixer were installed from source to access find_package scripts.
 VS Code was used with Clang.
 Mac support is untested.

-## Something about the code
-In this project, a typedef struct is referred to as a "class."
-The main hardware class, APPLE2, manages hardware subcomponents like the speaker and SmartPort.
-The VIEWPORT class handles rendering, keyboard input, making sounds, and debugging windows.
-Most API calls use an APPLE2 instance as the first parameter (named m for machine).

-The APPLE2 structure is designed to be compact, with dynamic allocation for certain components to support potential "time travel" functionality.

 ## 6502 Assembler
 I added a 6502 assembler to the project.
 The assembler is integrated into the emulator so assembled code just shows up in memory.
 I made a stand-alone version of the assembler which shares the code with the emulator version - it's the same assembler but with command line execution to make it an otherwise useful tool, outside of the emulator.
 ```